The higher spin generalization of the 6-vertex model with domain wall boundary conditions and Macdonald polynomials: Introduction

-If we set $q=e^{\nicefrac{2\pi i}{3}}$, the partition function is simply a Schur polynomial~\cite{Oka}, which is symmetric in the two sets of variables as a whole.
-There are several ways of seeing that, see for example Stroganov's article~\cite{Stroganov-IK-sym}.
+If we set $q=\exp(2\pi i/3)$, known as the \emph{combinatorial point}, the partition function becomes symmetric in the two sets of variables as a whole, and it simplifies to a Schur polynomial corresponding to a staircase partition (see~\cite{Oka,Stroganov-IK-sym}).

-In this paper we prove that something similar happens in the higher spin cases.
-If we set $q=e^{\nicefrac{2\pi i}{2\ell+1}}$, then the partition function is a symmetric polynomial in all variables.
-Moreover, it is a Macdonald polynomial for a staircase Young diagram.

-In order to prove this, we show that for the specific value of $q$ given above, the partition function satisfies a certain version of the wheel condition, which uniquely defines this function.
-But the Macdonald polynomials also satisfy the same conditions, as it was shown in the article~\cite{FJMM-Macdonald} by Feigin, Jimbo, Miwa and Mukhin.
-This is sufficient to prove our main theorem.
+The main goal of the present work is to prove an analogous result for the higher spin generalization of the six-vertex model with domain wall boundary conditions: by setting $q=\exp (2\pi i/(2\ell+1))$, the partition function reduces to a Macdonald polynomial corresponding to a staircase partition.
+As a consequence, the partition function is a symmetric polynomial in the full set of spectral parameters.